Penrhyn Castle and the Great Penrhyn Quarry Strike, 1900-03

 A month later Young offered new terms to the quarrymen, but they were accepted by just 77 workers and refused by 1,707.
 By mid-January, the closure was complete with workers from Porth Penrhyn being dismissed.

-On May 20th, Young release a poster stating that the quarry would re-open on June 11th to all late employees who had applied to the office and been accepted.
-On June 11, 1901, the Penrhyn Quarry was re-opened and an invitation was extended to quarrymen approved by the quarry office to return to work.
+On 20 May, Young release a poster stating that the quarry would re-open on 11 June to all employees who had applied to the office and been accepted.
+On 11 June 1901 as stated on the poster, the Penrhyn Quarry was re-opened and an invitation was extended to quarrymen approved by the quarry office to return to work.

-Four hundred men returned to work, receiving a sovereign each from Lord Penrhyn and the promise of a 5% pay increase.
-This would be known as the infamous ‘Punt y gynffon’ (The tail pound)
+Four hundred men returned, receiving a sovereign each from Lord Penrhyn and the promise of a 5% pay increase.
+This would be known as the infamous ‘Punt y gynffon’ (The tail pound).

-The local community was divided in two: strikers and ‘cynffonwyr’ (the ones who had accepted the ‘Tail pound’) and in a turbulent meeting of the strikers that evening, it was decided that posters bearing the words: Nid Oes Bradwr yn y Ty Hwn [There is no traitor in this house] be printed and shown in a window in every striker's house.
+The local community was divided in two: strikers and ‘cynffonwyr’ (the ones who had accepted the ‘Tail pound’).
+In a turbulent meeting of the strikers that same evening, it was decided that posters bearing the words: Nid Oes Bradwr yn y Ty Hwn (There is no traitor in this house) be printed and shown in a window of every striker's home.

-The cards were displayed for two years, until the end of the strike and taking a card from the window was a sign that a worker had broken the strike.
+These cards were displayed for two years, until the end of the strike.
+Taking a card from the window was a sign that a worker had broken the strike.

-This caused heightened tensions in the area that turned to violence with the windows of pubs and the houses of the men that had returned to work, being smashed.
+This caused heightened tensions in the area that turned to violence.
+Local pubs and the houses of the men that had returned to work were smashed.
 The names of those who had broken the strike were published in the Y Werin and Eco newspapers.

 In response to the violence and tension, soon afterwards the Chief Constable of Caernarfonshire sent troops into the village and a Justice of the Peace arrived to read the Riot Act to the striking men formally warning the protesters to disperse and authorising the use of force if necessary.